DFE-Digital/teacher-services-cloud/documentation/monitoring.md

 There are several other variables that can be changed depending on env requirements. e.g. grafana_app_mem - app memory limit (default 1Gi) grafana_app_cpu - app requests cpu (default 500m)

+## kube state metrics
+Kube-state-metrics is a listening service that generates metrics about the state of Kubernetes objects through leveraging the Kubernetes API; it focuses on object health instead of component health

+The default Kube-state-metrics version is hardcoded to version v2.8.2 by adding kube_state_metrics_version to variables.tf The metrics scraped are: requests -  with  cpu   of  100m and memory of 128Mi limits - with cpu  of  300m and memory of 256Mi liveness_probe - with endpoint /healthz and port 8080 readiness_probe - with endpoint / and port 8081 telemetry - the telemetry data is accesses via port 8081